Pilfer/heresy/README.md

 ```

+You can also hook the Metro bundler's Require and Define functions, which will then give you access to the AppRegistry.
+This means that you'll be able to hook the `registerComponent` function and have access to individual components before they're instantiated.

+I included an example of how to do this in the [Hooking React (JavaScript) Internals](HookingReactInternals.md) document.

 If you run into any problems or have something cool you'd like to share, please feel free to open an issue.